-ID technologies that have already proven themselves in other industries are now opening up previously untapped potential in hospitals.
-Potential for both patient safety and cost efficiencies.
+ID technologies that have already proven themselves in other industries are now opening up previously untapped potential in hospitals, both patient safety and cost efficiencies.
 Traceability and transparency for instrument management are critical factors in hospitals and clinics.
 Ulrich Swiss has developed the Kenus® system using Cognex In-Sight® machine vision systems which has already proven effective in many clinical practices when it comes to the traceability of sterile surgical instruments.
-This is setting new standards in operating theatre safety, central sterilisation units as well as administrative efficiency for hospital cost centres.
+This is setting new standards in operating theatre safety, central sterilization units as well as administrative efficiency for hospital cost centers.

 Surgical instruments — how can hospitals achieve “total recall”?